Is Committing Suicide A Sin?

 With the spread of moral relativism, man has become God.
 He is now the authority on what is right, good, and true for him, but not for anyone else.
 Because of this approach, many people see suicide as a viable option to alleviate their pain and suffering.
 Because God isn’t really part of the picture anymore.
 He has become a ball of clay that people can remold to suit their moral tastes.

-Suicide is a rejection of God
+Suicide is the ultimate rejection of God

 We know that God is merciful.
 But this does not mean we should use our freedom as an opportunity for sin.
 As Orthodox Christians, we cannot justify suicide simply because God is merciful.
 By that reasoning, we could justify just about anything.
 Think of how silly you would sound using that excuse before God.
 “Well, God, I knew [insert sin here] was wrong, but I did it anyway because I knew you would forgive me.”
 Trying to take advantage of God’s loving kindness in such a manner will not end well for anyone who attempts it.

 After having said this, we must make something crystal clear.
-The Church does not judge anyone who has committed or attempted to commit suicide.
-Judgment belongs to God along.
+The Church does not judge anyone who has committed or attempted suicide.
+Judgment belongs to God alone.
 Rather, as the hospital for the soul, the Church approaches all who are suffering with the utmost compassion.
 Those considering taking their own lives are in need of medical and spiritual care.
 The Orthodox Church recognizes this, and can help shed a light in the darkness.

 The canons and practice of the Church prohibit an Orthodox burial for a person who has committed suicide.
 However, in her mercy and wisdom, the Church understands not all who killed themselves were mentally sound.
 The Church Fathers tells us if the person who committed suicide had “no control of himself” or was not “of sound mind, whether […] as a result of a demon or of an ailment of some sort,” and this was verified by medical professionals and the ecclesiastical leadership of the Church, that person could then receive an Orthodox burial (Question XIV of the 18 Canons of Timothy, Archbishop of Alexandria.
 Pedalion, p.
 898).
 If mental instability is absent, and/or the person held a philosophical view affirming the right to suicide, or allowed despair to overcome good judgment, he/she will not receive an Orthodox burial.